Committee Members

 Gustavo Imhof

 Gustavo came to the UK for his studies and has been in the country since 2014.
 He is recognised as one of 30 rising stars in customer experience under the age of 30 and is co-author of an international best-selling book.
-He regularly speaks to audiences across Europe and America.
+Now working in Product Management, he has coached over 300 inspiring professionals, helping them into their dream careers.

 Committee members